Castella: Taiwanese castella

 Castella were first introduced to Taiwan during the age of Taiwan under Japanese rule.
 In 1968, Ye Yongqing, the owner of a Japanese bakery in Taipei named Nanbanto, partnered with the Japanese company Nagasaki Honpu to establish a castella business.

-Taiwanese style castella (古早味蛋糕 (gǔzǎowèi dàngāo, nostalgia flavour cake)) is generally more soufflé-like than the Japanese variety with a custard like center.
+Taiwanese style castella (古早味蛋糕 (gǔzǎowèi dàngāo, nostalgia flavour cake)) is generally more soufflé-like than the Japanese variety, with a custard like center.
 A speciality of Tamsui is a simple pillow shaped castella cake.
 Taiwanese style castella has been introduced into Japan.

 In South Korea, Taiwanese castella cake was briefly a fashionable food item until its popularity collapsed due to an oversaturation of cake shops and accusations of excess cooking oil in the cakes.
-The 2019 film Parasite briefly refers to the Taiwanese castella cake fad as the source of the Kim family's financial troubles.
+The 2019 film Parasite briefly refers to the Taiwanese castella cake fad as the source of Geun-se's and, by extension, Moon-gwang's financial troubles.

 Popular culture

 In Tomihiko Morimi's novel The Tatami Galaxy (四畳半神話大系, Yojōhan Shinwa Taikei) and its anime adaptation, castella cake is a recurring element.
 The protagonist, a Kyoto University student, often encounters slices of castella, which serve as a symbol of his university life and the choices he faces in various parallel universes.
 The presence of castella highlights its cultural significance in Japan and its association with moments of reflection in the narrative, emphasizing the impact of different life paths on his experiences.

+In 'What you are looking for is in the library' by Michiko Aoyama, Tomoka, strives to make the castella cake she read about in a favourite childhood book called Guri & Gura.